sherwin-dc/ES-synth-cw/README.md

 *insert video*

-STMCube is used instead of STMduino framework to exploit functionality of the stm32 board such as DMA.
+STMCube is used instead of STM32duino framework to exploit the functionality of the STM32 board such as DMA as well as reading ADC values with 12-bit resolution.
 HAL functions are called directly.

 ## Tasks Performed by System
 *talk about freeRTOS*

 DMA allows direct read/write to the memory.
-Some tasks were decided to implement using the DMA to reduce the load of the processor, as it was observed that the processor does not have sufficient capacity to deal with *too much high intesive tasks*.
+Some tasks were implemented using the DMA to reduce the load of the processor, as it was observed that the processor does not have sufficient capacity to deal with *too much high intesive tasks*.
 DMA is connected to the DAC and ADC directly to read and write from the analog pins on the MCU.

 Below table shows an overview of the tasks that are performed and their corresponding sample rate and priority number.
 Lower priority numbers denote low priority tasks. (src: https://www.freertos.org/RTOS-task-priority.html)